 These examples of big data in retail show just 3 ways that discounters, department stores, and hardware stores are using big data to drive sales.
 Machine learning tools allow retailers to target a range of critical, persistent challenges to their business.
 For the retailers mentioned here, these tools are one of many in their arsenal that allow them to compete in the age of Amazon.
 Other retailers should know that machine learning tools exist that can help them overcome the most seemingly insurmountable operational issues.
 The best solutions not only partner with leadership, giving you insight into larger challenges and opportunities as you seek to improve operations at a high level, but also put power in the hands of floor sales and stock teams to make changes at store level.

-To read more about the use of big data in retail, check out our blog here.
-To learn how retailers are attacking ticketing issues, out of stocks and other operational issues using CB4’s operations tools click here.
+Learn how retailers are attacking ticketing issues, out of stocks and other operational issues using CB4’s AI tools.